Dre Campbell Farm

 To flourish, they need to be well-nourished.
 Their nourishment comes from the soil in which they grow and the sunlight they receive.

-Feed your plants using organic fertilizer monthly, adding compost and keeping the soil moist.
+Feed your plants with organic fertilizer monthly, add compost, and keep the soil moist.
 Remember that plants must be pollinated for them to produce.

 To help pollinate them, plant some companion plants, such as peppermint and corn.
 These have the benefit of attracting bees, which will, in turn, pollinate your zucchini.